-The PL established in 1985, sets the minimum benefit private health insurers must pay to hospitals for a surgically implanted prosthesis received by a private patient in a privately insured episode of hospital treatment.
+The PL was established in 1985 and sets the minimum benefit private health insurers must pay to hospitals for a surgically implanted medical device or human tissue product received by a private patient in a privately insured episode of hospital treatment.
 Examples of medical devices and human tissue products are joint replacement devices - for hips and knees; cardiac implantable electronic devices - such as pacemakers; and human tissue items - like bone or bone fragments.